A laptop showing daniellarabbani.com, and a tablet showing the accompanying brand board.

 “I didn’t expect it to be such a meaningful experience.
 I really thought we were just going to talk about fonts and colors.”

-In this case, I decided to go back through our original notes, ignore any concrete directions (Daniella originally asked for blues and purples…you’ll notice the final site turned out red!) and pull out her emotive words instead.
-I honed in on her abstract ideas and feelings, which she was great at communicating.
+Something was missing, but she couldn’t put her finger on it.
+So I decided to go back through our original notes, ignore any concrete directions she had given me (Daniella originally asked for blues and purples…you’ll notice the final site turned out red!) and honed in on her abstract ideas and feelings instead – which she was great at communicating.

 “I really appreciate you understanding my brain, my visual style, my style of learning, my style of communicating.
 Clearly you want to be generous with me, which feels really nice.
 Even the way you write your emails – like you’re friendly but you’re also so clear and concise and it cuts through the overwhelm for me.
 Like ‘oh my gosh this is really hitting the way I learn’.”